OCR-tech/CubeOCR/CODE_OF_CONDUCT.md

 ## Our Pledge

-As contributors and maintainers of this project, we pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We are committed to providing a welcoming and supportive environment for all participants, where everyone feels respected and valued.

+We pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards